1. Introduction

 1.1 Background

-The three advisory bodies, the Radiation Health and Safety Advisory Council (Council), Radiation Health Committee (RHC) and Nuclear Safety Committee (NSC), are established under sections 19, 22 and 25 of the Australian Radiation Protection and Nuclear Safety Act 1998 (the Act).
+The three advisory bodies to the CEO of ARPANSA; the Radiation Health and Safety Advisory Council (the Council), the Radiation Health Committee (RHC) and the Nuclear Safety Committee (NSC), are established under sections 19, 22 and 25 of the Australian Radiation Protection and Nuclear Safety Act 1998 (the Act).
 The functions and operations of the advisory bodies are outlined under Part 4 of the Act and Part 3 of the Australian Radiation Protection and Nuclear Safety Regulations 2018 (the Regulations).

 The aim of this document is to: